leathrum/android-apps/MathJaxApp/README.md

 Android app for displaying math expressions entered in TeX/MathJax format.

+Originally written as demonstration of using MathJax inside an Android `WebView` object, but handy for checking TeX math syntax then cutting and pasting into documents.

 ##Two versions

 * "Full" -- standalone version with small MathJax installation included as an application asset